totalspectrum/flexprop/README.md

 * Options for interacting directly with P2 ROM monitor and ROM TAQOZ
 * Micropython for P2 sample included

-### Spin enhancments
+### PASM enhancements

-The ordinary P1 Spin language is supported, with some enhancements:
+* Both P1 and P2 assembly language supported
 * Preprocessor supporting `#define`, `#ifdef`, and `#include`
 * Absolute address operator `@@@`
+* Warnings for common mistakes like forgetting `#` in a jump
+* Can compile assembly-only files (no Spin methods required)

+### Spin enhancements

+The original Spin language is supported, with some enhancements:

+* Generates optimized PASM instead of bytecode
 * `case_fast` to force `case` to produce a jump table
 * Conditional expressions like `(x < y) ? x : y`
 * Inline assembly inside PUB and PRI functions